US childcare market, mapped

 Enrollment marketing and websites

-Childcare-specific SEO agencies, parent-lead-gen platforms, Google Local Service Ads management, and reputation-management vendors selling into independents that built their waitlists on word-of-mouth.
+Childcare-specific SEO agencies, parent-lead-gen platforms, Google Local Service Ads management, and reputation-management vendors selling into independents whose waitlists still run on word-of-mouth.

 Licensing, accreditation, and insurance